 How to store the ice cream

-This ice cream will store well in and air tight container in the freezer for up to two weeks.
+This ice cream will store well in and an air-tight container in the freezer for up to two weeks.
 After this the ice cream may start to become a little icy, but will still taste delicious.

 Have you made this recipe?
 Tell me how it went in the comments below and tag me on instagram so I can see your delicious creations! @keep_calm_and_eat_icecream